youssipher/Retweet-prediction-challenge/README.md

 Acknowledgements

 We would like to thank the authors of the paper Abdine, Hadi, et al. "Political Communities on Twitter: Case Study of the 2022 French Presidential Election." arXiv preprint arXiv:2204.07436 (2022). for providing this dataset.
+You can find a link to the challenge here  --  https://www.kaggle.com/competitions/retweet-prediction-challenge-2022/data